cyrillknecht/DL_2022_Sarcasm_Generator/README.md

 Cyrill Knecht, Joel Neuner-Jehle, Justin Studer, David Zehnder

 #### Project Description
 This is the repository of our proposed sarcasm generation model using self-augmentation.
 It uses a pretrained discriminator that can distinguish between sarcasm and non-sarcasm to indirectly provide the generator with feedback on the quality of its outputs during training.
-Outputs classified as sarcasm with high confidence will be fed back to the generator for further training.
+Outputs classified as sarcasm will be fed back to the generator for further training.
 The performance of our proposed model is measured for different fractions of mixing self-augmented data with real data and compared to the baseline performance of classic model fine-tuning with and without state-of-the-art data augmentation.

 The following figures show an abstract representation of the proposed self-augmentation model and the evaluation procedure: